 As well as looking at network traffic, Zeek will keep an eye on device configurations.
 Network anomalies and irregular behavior of network devices are tracked through the monitoring of SNMP traps.
 As well as regular network traffic, Zeek pays attention to HTTP, DNS, and FTP activity.
 The tool will also alert you if it detects port scanning, which is a hacker method used to gain unauthorized access to a network.

-Select an Intrusion Prevention System
+Choosing an Intrusion Prevention System Tool

 When you read through the definitions of the IPS tools in our list, your first task will be to narrow down your selection according to the operating system of the server on which you intend to install your security software.